 You can get a bus here for 25tL from most hotels that drops you at the base of the mountain or you can get a bike like we did and ride up to the mountain.
 From the base, it is steep but doable 15minute hike.

 Make sure to bring marshmallows (for roasting) and booze to enjoy once you reach the top.
 We also brought biscuits and chocolate to make S’mores.
 This was a really cool experience, backed up by Turkish singers and guitar players at the top of the hill.

 After a delightful 2 weeks, it was time to pack up and move onto Greece.
 Anyone doubting a visit to Turkey, think no more and make the trip!
-You will eat copious amounts of tomatoes, cucumbers, breads and olives, devour a whole lot of meat and eat many Turkish delights but is is all worth it.
+You will eat copious amounts of tomatoes, cucumbers, bread and olives, devour a whole lot of meat and eat many Turkish delights but it is all worth it.